Tag: Tom Brake

 The below Parliamentary question was asked by Tom Brake on 2016-02-22.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what assessment he has made of the potential effect of a UK withdrawal from the EU on relations between the UK and Ireland.
+To ask the Secretary of State for Culture, Media and Sport, what discussions he has had with his counterparts in other EU member states on the potential effect of a UK withdrawal from the EU on cultural, sporting and media initiatives currently supported by the EU within the UK.

 • Tom Brake – 2016 Parliamentary Question to the Home Office